esm7/obsidian-map-view/README.md

 ## Changelog

+### 2.0.3

+-   Fixed searched stopped working in some cases which are not the new Google Places (https://github.com/esm7/obsidian-map-view/issues/93).
+-   Fixes to "follow active note" (https://github.com/esm7/obsidian-map-view/issues/92).

 ### 2.0.0

 This is a massive version with a huge number of updates, pushing Map View to the next level of functionality!